codyback/portfolio/README.md

 2. Run `pnpm install` to install all the dependencies.
 This will install all the packages specified in the package.json file.

+3. Run `docker-compose up -d` to start the postgreSQL database using docker.
+This will run in the background.

+4. Run `npx prisma migrate dev` to migrate the schema over to the local database.

+5. Run `npx prisma db seed` to seed in some testing data.

-3. Run `npm run dev` to start the development server.
+6. Run `pnpm dev` to start the development server.
 The website will be available at http://localhost:5173.
 The development server uses Vite and will automatically reload the website whenever a change is made to the code.

 ## Testing

-To run unit tests, use the command `npm run test:unit`.
+To run unit tests, use the command `pnpm test:unit`.
 This will run all the tests specified in the tests/unit folder using Vitest.

-To run e2e tests, use the command `npm run test:e2e`.
+To run e2e tests, use the command `pnpm test:e2e`.
 This will run all the tests specified in the tests/e2e folder using playwright.

 ## Build

-To build the production version of the website, use the command `npm run build.`
+To build the production version of the website, use the command `pnpm build.`